American Express Aeroplan Business Reserve Card

 As Air Canada’s premium small business travel credit card, the American Express Aeroplan Business Reserve Card leans in heavily on the Air Canada travel benefits:

-• Priority boarding, priority check-in, and a free first checked bag on all Air Canada flights, for the primary and supplementary cardholders
+• Priority Zone 2 boarding, priority check-in, and a free first checked bag and first carry-on on all Air Canada flights, for the primary and supplementary cardholders

-• Complimentary visits to Air Canada Maple Leaf Lounges within North America, for the primary and supplementary cardholders
+• Complimentary visits to Air Canada Maple Leaf Lounges within North America (including Air Canada Cafés), for the primary and supplementary cardholders

 • Preferred pricing when redeeming Aeroplan points for Air Canada flights